tusharchutani/polaris-react/src/components/ResourcePicker/README.md

 **For use with embedded apps only.** Resource pickers are overlays that allow merchants to select one or more products or collections.
 They provide a very powerful search-based UI to help merchants find the appropriate resources, and then provide that information to you through the callbacks the component accepts.

-Read the [initializing the Shopify App Bridge guide](https://polaris.shopify.com/components/structure/app-provider#initializing-the-shopify-app-bridge) for more details on how build embedded apps with Polaris.

 ---

-## Screenshot examples

-These static images are provided to help visualize the interface since embedded components can only be rendered inside the Shopify admin.

-### Product picker - multiple product selection
+## Use in an embedded application

+Enable the resource picker component to delegate to the [Shopify App Bridge](https://help.shopify.com/en/api/embedded-apps/app-bridge) by passing an API key to the [app provider component](https://polaris.shopify.com/components/structure/app-provider#section-initializing-the-shopify-app-bridge).
+Use of the resource picker component is only supported in an embedded application—it will not render in a stand-alone application.
+To help visualize the resource picker component in an embedded application, we've provided the following screenshot.

 ![Screenshot product picker - multiple product selection component](embedded/resource-picker/product-picker-multiple.jpg)